rokorley-rgb/help-desk-ticket-analyzer/README.md

 ## Career Relevance

 This project supports entry-level IT Support, Help Desk Technician, Application Support Specialist, and Technical Support Specialist roles by showing beginner technical documentation and Python-based ticket analysis.

+## Sample Output

+The program reviewed five practice help desk tickets and produced a summary showing:

+- Total tickets reviewed: 5
+- Tickets requiring escalation: 2
+- Tickets resolved without escalation: 3
+- Ticket categories: Performance, Network, Security/Updates, and Application Support

+A screenshot of the program output is included in this repository.